Skip to main content

 We may disclose your PHI to handle your workers’ compensation claims in compliance with applicable laws, rules and regulations.

-We may disclose your PHI for certain situations such as:
+We may disclose your PHI for public health activities.
+These activities may be disclosures:

 Health oversight activities

-We may disclose your PHI to agencies of the government for activities authorized by law.
-These activities include monitoring health care systems and participation in government programs.
+We may disclose your PHI to government agencies for activities authorized by law.
+These activities include monitoring healthcare systems and participation in government programs.

 Lawsuits and disputes